Meet our Trustees

 “After studying Environmental Sciences at university I realised it was easy to become despondent with the challenges facing wildlife and the environment.
 This is why I’m so keen to work with Cumbria Wildlife Trust, an organisation doing so much positive and forward thinking work”

-From Conservation Support Officer with the Yorkshire Dales National Park Authority, Emily now works as part of a team helping farmers to farm sustainably within a protected landscape.
-Emily comes from a family of both dairy and upland sheep farmers, with relatives who are moorland gamekeepers and therefore has a rounded view of conservation and sustainable development in the rural uplands.
+Emily has worked as Conservation Support Officer with the Yorkshire Dales National Park Authority, and as part of a team helping farmers to farm sustainably within a protected landscape.
+She comes from a family of both dairy and upland sheep farmers, with relatives who are moorland gamekeepers and therefore has a rounded view of conservation and sustainable development in the rural uplands.

 Emily is an Assistant Cub Scout Leader for Ingleton Scout Group.